 Many people drive to each customer to give an estimate and return to each location when they complete the job to ensure your employees performed the work correctly.
 Additionally, your employees drive work trucks to each job and back.

 The IRS lets you deduct travel expenses, as long as you keep a log of them for record-keeping purposes.
 You can either deduct the expenses that come with operating your vehicle, or you can deduct the standard mileage rate.
-In 2018, this rate was 54.5 cents per mile.
+(This deduction increases to 67 cents a mile in 2024.)

 2. Advertising